-Since 2003, the Junior League of Washington (JLW) has supported the Library of Congress National Book Festival by providing a stable of trained volunteers who help welcome tens and thousands of book lovers to the one-day fair each year.
+Since 2003, the Junior League of Washington (JLW) has supported the Library of Congress National Book Festival (NBF) by providing trained volunteers to welcome the tens of thousands of book lovers to the festival each year.

-JLW volunteers can be found helping book fans meet their favorite authors in the book-signing lines, helping librarians from around the country at the Parade of the States, guiding guests to their new favorite books in the book sales tent, and throughout the festival grounds.
+JLW volunteers help book fans meet their favorite authors in the book-signing lines, assist librarians from around the country at the Parade of the States, and guide guests to their new favorite books in the book sales tent and throughout the festival grounds.
 (Click here to watch a short video of how JLW supports the festival.)